barakharyati/tomtom-mcp/README.md

 ### Orbis equivalents (optional backend)

-By default the MCP tools use the public/Genesis TomTom APIs listed above.
-The project also supports calling the internal "Orbis" backend for the same tool names.
+By default the MCP tools use the Genesis TomTom APIs listed above.
+We also support using the "Orbis" backend for the same tool names.
 To enable Orbis for all tools set the environment variable `MAPS=ORBIS`

-When `MAPS=ORBIS` the following tool names will still be available unchanged, but their backend implementation will call the Orbis API endpoints below instead of the Genesis URLs.

-When `MAPS=ORBIS` the following tool names will still be available unchanged, but their backend implementation will call the Orbis API endpoints below instead of the Genesis URLs.

 | Tool | Description | Orbis API (documentation) |
 |------|-------------|---------------------------|